JesseFWarren/operationalizing-ai-project/README.md

 - Structured code to easily be switched to bedrock once I recieve access

 ### Week 3: Enterprise Deployment & Security
-- Deploy the backend using AWS App Runner
+- Deployed the backend using AWS App Runner: Waiting for permission from TA
-- Add token-based authentication to secure endpoints
+  - Used Render for now
-- Create `deployment_guide.md` with setup instructions
+- Added token-based authentication to secure endpoints
-- Begin implementing basic audit logging for user activity
+- Implemented basic audit logging for user activity

 ### Week 4: Usage Analytics & Dashboard
 - Track key metrics: